Self-Guided Brainspotting

 Embodiment Practice

 Our emotions and memories of brilliance or traumas do not solely live in our mind, but vividly occupy space within the body.
 Brainspotting is a way to connect with somatic [bodily] sensations and deeply process unresolved emotions.
-Healing happens every time we set intention and practice getting to know our somatic sensations, this process is called embodiment and the process creates holistic self reflection.
-The process of embodiment might also be called Mindfulness Practice 2.0 whereby our experience in a moment brings elevated awareness to our bodily sensations.
+Healing happens every time we set intention and practice getting to know our somatic sensations.
+This process is called embodiment and the process creates holistic self-reflection.
+The process of embodiment might also be called Mindfulness Practice 2.0, whereby our experience in a moment brings elevated awareness to our bodily sensations.
 It is within this space that our body can process the release of tension, confusion, and grief ~ allowing healing and resilience to expand.

-• When we use the TICES Script we are practicing embodiment from a cognitive or thinking standpoint, to better know our needs.
+When we use the TICES Script, we are practicing embodiment from a cognitive or thinking standpoint to better know our needs.

-• When we listen to Bilateral Music we are practicing embodiment from a mind state that helps us experience emotions with less resistance from our bodies.
+When we listen to Bilateral Music, we are practicing embodiment from a mind state that helps us experience emotions with less resistance from our bodies.

 Tips for Impactful Self-guided Brainspotting

-Be mindful of space and time.
-Protect that bilateral music is playing on loop so that if the song ends it begins again.
-Abrupt shifts in music can cause bodily disturbances.
-Also be sure that your body is in a comfortable position, with proper posture and supportive pillows or yoga blocks.
-Notice the space you are practicing embodiment in, would it help to soften the lights or use a blanket to provide additional comfort?
+Be mindful that your body is in a comfortable position, with proper posture and supportive pillows or yoga blocks.
+Ceremony is taking care to create this space for deep self focus.
+Would it help to soften the lights or use a blanket to provide additional comfort?

-Focus attention: where in your body do you feel self-compassion at this moment.
-Name 4 facts about that sensation:
+Then focus attention: where in my body do I feel self-compassion at this moment?

 The feeling is [tender] when I imagine it’s emotion